 I'm based in Heathfield, East Sussex, where I run a clinic on Thursdays at Heathfield 92, next to the Heathfield GP surgery.
 Appointments in other settings may be available at different times.

-Contact me to discuss your interest in yoga therapy.
-We will arrange for a brief initial phone call - free of charge.
+Contact me to receive further information or to discuss your interest in yoga therapy.